 What counts towards the 30 ECTS knowledge of German law?

-all modules designated as law modules, but also modules that have a legal connection in terms of content, such as accounting (HGB).
+All modules designated as law modules, but also modules that have a legal connection in terms of content, such as accounting (HGB).
 In case of doubt, however, the latter should be proven separately – for example by means of the corresponding excerpt from the module description.

 In the case of foreign university degrees,

-law modules can only be credited if they have international legal connections, especially to EU law.
+Law modules can only be credited if they have international legal connections, especially to EU law.
 Since the master’s degree programme (successively) builds on the knowledge of the bachelor’s degree programme, basic knowledge of German law is indispensable.
 However, the decision is up to the selection committee in each individual case, so sufficient evidence regarding the content of the application should also be enclosed.

 Application documents